KerfuffleV2/mdoexperiments/README.md

 }
 ```

+**Note**: The example provided in the Nom repo uses the `tuple` combinator to avoid three separate
+calls to `hex_primary`.

 # Is It Practical?

 I suspect not.
-There are several pretty big disadvantages:
+There are several apparent disadvantages:

 1. Wrapping/building up closures on every operation is very likely to sap
 performance and I wouldn't be surprised if it blows up the stack too.

 2. Many Nom parsers take other parsers.
-If you're trying to use `do` notation, you're
+When trying to use `do` notation, you're
-suddenly back in plain Nom parser territory and have to either keep trying wrap to the functions or just write
+suddenly back in plain Nom combinator territory and have to either re-enter `NomParser`
-your parser the old fashioned way starting from that point.
+or just write the rest of your parser the old fashioned way.
-It is possible writing a library of wrapped combinators would alleviate that issue.
+It is possible writing a library of wrapped combinators would alleviate the issue.

 3. Code inside macros with special syntax presents a problem for development tools like IDEs, automatic formatting,
 etc. It's not clear the benefit of clearer syntax with monadic parsing (if everyone would even agree it is a benefit!)
 outweighs that downside.